jdoleary/Spellmasons/docs/TasksCurrent.md

 ## validate for v1.6
 - Pickup._create flying promises
 - validate new initialTargetUnitId changes with spells that do not use a unit target, like decoy
+- validate players not getting stuck without having ended their turn

 ---
+- optimization: shrink data being sent in SET_PHASE, especially for pickups, you don't need much to recreate a pickup
 - bug: frozen players start their next turn with 0 stamina?
 - bug: resuming a saved game resumes on AI turn sometimes, haven't reproduced yet
 - fullscreen preference should be saved in settings (https://steamcommunity.com/app/1618380/discussions/0/3766733981704564168/)